simagyari/simagyari.github.io/pyqgistutorial/tutorialone.md

 You can get the active layer of your project using `iface.activeLayer()`, which returns to you the layer object that is active (underlined in the table of contents) currently.
 If you wish to change the active layer, you can use the `iface.setActiveLayer(<LAYERNAME>)` with layername being the `layers[<LAYERKEY>]` in our case for the most precision.

 ### Get features
+The `<LAYER>.getFeatures()` command retrieves an iterable of all the features (attribute table rows) from the vector object.
+The iterable can be used to modify, print, retrieve, and calculate different features and values.

+*You can obtain one feature too with the command `getFeature(<FEATURENUMBER>)` where the number tells the row number of the feature from top to bottom, starting with 0.*

 ### Editing attributes